Doctor Who Monsters, Aliens and Villains

 Time of Origin: Technically everywhere and nowhere; they exist outside of time and space as we know it.

-Companions: Jo Grant, The Brigadier, Sergeant Benton, Melanie Bush and (in a sense) Ace and Bernice Summerfield.
+Companions: Jo Grant, The Brigadier, Sergeant Benton, Melanie Bush; Ace and Bernice Summerfield released one; Rose Tyler, Jackie Tyler and Mickey Smith confronted the Reapers.

 History: Born back in the early days of the Universe, the Chronovores are powerful beings that exist in the higher six dimensions of reality - the six dimensions that didn't become dominate when the universe was born after the Big Bang.
 Essentially, they are cosmic vampires, feeding on the residue of the Lux Aeterna, the 11- dimensional quantum foam which underlies the structure of reality, also feeding on alternate realities when the universe is plagued by too many alternatives to support itself, co-existing with the Guardians and the Eternals in the Higher Plains.
 Normally, the three species have little interaction, due to an ancient Covenant, but, millennia in the past, Prometheus the Chronovore and Elektra the Eternal defied the covenant to bear a child, an Avatar they hoped would unite all of the races of all of the dimensions of the Universe.